Saherzia/TAP/README.md

 # TAP

-Installation

-This code needs Python-3.7 or higher.
+**Transformer-Based Adversarial Perturbations Model **

+This repository contains the implementation of a transformer-based model for anomaly detection.

+##**Installation**

+Ensure you have **Python 3.7** or higher installed.
+Then, install the required dependencies:

 pip3 install torch==1.8.1+cpu torchvision==0.9.1+cpu torchaudio===0.8.1 -f https://download.pytorch.org/whl/torch_stable.html
 pip3 install -r requirements.txt

-Dataset Preprocessing

-Preprocess all datasets
+##**Dataset Preprocessing**

+Preprocess the dataset before running the model:

-python3 preprocess.py name of dataset
+python3 preprocess.py <dataset_name>

-Result
+##**Running the Model**

-To run a model on a dataset, run the following command:
+To train and evaluate the model on a dataset, use the following command:

-python3 main.py --model <TAP> --dataset <dataset> --retrain
+python3 main.py --model <model_name> --dataset <dataset_name> --retrain

+For more details, check the code and configurations.